CAPE's Uniform Policy

+CAPE introduced uniforms in the fall of 1997.
 Over the years, the uniform pieces have been reviewed and revised.

 Designated Day Wear and Physical Education uniforms are mandatory for all CAPE students.
 If a student arrives at school not properly attired in the school uniform, the parent(s)/guardian(s) will be notified and that student will be marked absent from class until they return to school dressed in school uniform.
 The uniform policy also applies to PE (grades 4-9); no uniform, no participation in that particular class

-New uniforms are available through Lands’ End online.
+New uniforms are available here.

 CAPE School Shirts (purchased through Lands’ End):